 To get the full flavor of the green chili peppers, chop the fresh chili pepper very fine or make a green chili paste to use in your cooking.

 Everyone has a different spice preference.
-Most kids will not be able able to appreciate the flavor or heat from green chili's.
-So adjust your cooking based on your family's palate.
+Most kids will not be able to appreciate the flavor or heat of green chilies.
+So, adjust your cooking based on your family’s palate.

 We prefer chopped chili peppers typically, however now a days with little kids at home, I add them whole with a slit.
 This has worked well for my family.
-Also sometimes, I will make a tempering with chopped or whole green chili's.
+Also, sometimes, I temper my food with chopped or whole green chilies.
 We can garnish our food with this tempering, eg, the tempering in dhokla or on a lentil curry, to add an extra spice punch.

 Be careful when chopping green chilies.
 They can leave a burning sensation in your fingers.
 Do not touch your face or eyes.
 Wash your hands after chopping or using them.